Markavian/hxpect/README.md

 Current specs must extend from BaseSpec and override the run method.
 Spec files are run in isolation, but because of the nesting and hierarchy, some shared state may occur depending on how you structure the file.

 The main advantage of using the spec style of tests is that it produces a more readable test report, and encourages concise naming of tests around specific features.

+Once you've created your test or spec, run it by executing the following command from your project root:

+	haxelib run hxpect

 ### Assertions